Gang Hua: Awards

+In 2022, Hua was elected to be a Fellow of Asia-Pacific Artificial Intelligence Association (AAIA) for contributions to computer vision.
 In 2018, Hua was elevated to a Fellow of Institute of Electrical and Electronics Engineers for contributions to Facial Recognition in Images and Videos.
 In 2016, Hua was elected as a Fellow of International Association for Pattern Recognition for contributions to visual computing and learning from unconstrained images and videos and a Distinguished Scientist of Association for Computing Machinery for contributions to Multimedia and Computer Vision.
 He is the recipient of the 2015 IAPR Young Biometrics Investigator Award for contributions to Unconstrained Face Recognition in Images and Videos.